awsdocs/vm-import-export-user-guide/doc_source/vmexport_image.md

 ## Prerequisites<a name="vmexport-prerequisites"></a>

 To export a VM from Amazon EC2, first meet the following prerequisites\.
-+ Install the AWS CLI on the image\.
++ Install the AWS CLI on the instance\.
 For more information, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
 + Create an Amazon S3 bucket for storing the exported images or choose an existing bucket\.
 The bucket must be in the Region where you want to export your VMs\.
 For more information about S3 buckets, see the [Amazon Simple Storage Service Console User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)\.
 + Create an IAM role named `vmimport`\.
 For more information, see [Required Service Role](vmie_prereqs.md#vmimport-role)\.